 Social Security Disability Benefits and Memory Loss

-Social Security will consider memory loss as a limitation in the type of work you can do.
+Social Security will consider severe memory loss as a functional limitation that limits the type of work you can do.

-Social Security will evaluate severe memory loss under its listing for "neurocognitive disorders," listing 12.02.
-To qualify under this listing, you be able to show that your abilities have significantly declined in one or more of the following areas:
+Social Security evaluates severe memory loss under its listing for "neurocognitive disorders" (listing 12.02).
+To qualify under this listing, you must show that your abilities have significantly declined in one or more of the following areas:

-• learning and remembering (recent memory in particular, as this this makes learning difficult)
+• learning and remembering (recent memory in particular, as this affects your ability to learn)

 • using language (inability to recall words, misuse of words)